-Amendments to this Agreement may be initiated by the MPC.
-Amendments shall be formally ratified and approved by the parties to this Agreement and approved by the Department of Legal Affair pursuant to Section 163.01(11), Florida Statutes.
+Amendments to this Agreement may be initiated by the MPC 110TICE Amendments shall be formally ratified and approved by the parties to this Agreement and approved by the Department of Legal Affair RECORDING pursuant to Section 163.01(11), Florida Statutes.

-17.00 Confirmation of Agreement
+Confirmation of Agreement 17.00

-The Agreement shall be reviewed annually by the MPO to confirm the validity of the contents and to recommend the type of amendments, if any, that are required.
+The Agreement shall be reviewed annually by the MPG to confirm the validity of the contents and to recommend the type amendments, if any, that are required.